GPT-5.2 ProBatch 2

 Another repeating pattern:

-• He loves coherent theories that interlock (“house of cards”).
+• He loves coherent theories that interlock (“”).

 1. 1Keep the coherent core if it explains the bulk.